prockley/prockley.github.io/_posts/2014-12-06-Flight-Departures-Ireland.md

   </object>
 </div>

+##### Reduction in Domestic Flights
-- At the start of the period, in 2005 flights to domestic airports were the 4<sup>th</sup> highest ranked with 000 travellers.
+At the start of the period, in 2005 flights to domestic airports were the 4<sup>th</sup> highest ranked with 000 travellers.
 By 2013 it was the lowest ranked (out of 9) with just nnn travellers.

+##### Overall trend
-- The highest number of departing travellers was reached in 2008 with a total number of xxx travellers.
+The highest number of departing travellers was reached in 2008 with a total number of xxx travellers.
 Teh lowest number was yyy in 2011.
 The most recent figures for 2013 show zzz travellers.

 ---